bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 but will be very soon.

 Passing the article object to the method, will automagically create url for submitting the edited article form.
-This option tells Rails that we want this form to be submitted via the `PATCH` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.
+This option tells Quails that we want this form to be submitted via the `PATCH` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.